Rosalind S. Helderman

 Rosalind S. Helderman (born October 3, 1978) is a journalist in the United States.
 She is currently a political enterprise and investigations reporter for The Washington Post.

 Biography

 Helderman was born to Hal and Phyllis Helderman and raised in metropolitan Nashville, Tennessee.
 Her family is Jewish.
-She graduated from the West End Synagogue’s Beit Miriam Religious School and earned a B.A. in history from Harvard University in 2001.
+She graduated from the West End Synagogue’s Beit Miriam Religious School and earned a B.A. in history from Harvard University in 2001, where she was managing editor of The Harvard Crimson.

 Helderman joined The Post as a reporter in 2001.
 She was initially a general assignment reporter for the newspaper until she was promoted in 2014 to The Post's national political investigations and enterprise team for the 2014 and 2016 election cycles.
 She is a regular contributor to MSNBC.

 Helderman was named Outstanding Journalist of the Year by the Virginia Press Association; won a George Polk Award in 2014; and was one of the investigators whose coverage of Donald Trump's 2016 presidential campaign won a 2018 Pulitzer Prize.